Shanghai University USV

 Jinghai (精海, meaning Precision Sea) USVs are a series unmanned surface vehicles developed by Shanghai University, and as end of 2021, a total of eight models have been identified:

 Jinghai 1

-Jinghai 1 USV is the first memer of Jinhai series, and it has been deployed by China in surveying islets in South China Sea in 2013, in preparation of the Chinese construction projects on these islets.
+Jinghai 1 USV is the first member of Jinhai series, and it has been deployed by China in surveying islets in South China Sea in 2013, in preparation of the Chinese construction projects on these islets.
 Jinhai 1 can be fully autonomous in operation.
 Specification: